hazelweakly/hazelweakly.me/src/blog/so-you-want-to-hire-for-developer-tooling.md

 I see you want to hire a developer to work on internal developer tooling, developer experience, and the generally intangible but admirable goal of "making life better for devs".
 That's awesome; you've got one hell of a challenge ahead of you.
 This role is extremely difficult to hire for.
-In my opinion, and in my experience, it's been the most difficlt role in the company outside of senior leadership, and the most likely to fail; if there ever was a role that burns people out, it's this one.
+In my opinion, and in my experience, it's been the most difficult role in the company outside of senior leadership, and the most likely to fail; if there ever was a role that burns people out, it's this one.
 Tread carefully, and good luck.
 You'll need it.